prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 of *The Pit* or Theodore Dreiser's *The Financier*, in which he takes the instincts of a Yukon gold rusher to the markets of San Francisco.
-On one hand, this is a clear naturalization of the market: what he discovers about the survival of the fittest in the frozen north helps him succeed in business.
+On one hand, this is a clear naturalization of the market: what he discovers about the "survival of the fittest" in the frozen north helps him succeed in business.
 But on the other hand, it leads him to a renunciation of speculative and extractive value production in favor of producing use-value.
 In love with Dede, a woman who recognizes